 Typeform is a popular online tool that allows you to create conversational forms.
 And you can embed those forms on any website in a way that blends in with your branding.
 But Typeform doesn’t offer a way to add forms to WordPress without having to copy and paste code snippets.

-That’s why in this article we’ll show you how to create a Typeform style form on WordPress using a plugin.
-No code needed!
+That’s why in this article, we’ll show you how to create a Typeform style form on WordPress using a plugin.
+No code is needed!

 What is the Best Typeform WordPress Alternative?

 The best alternative to Typeform for WordPress is WPForms.
 WPForms is a form builder plugin boasting powerful features that makes creating forms for WordPress super-easy.
 It’s one of the most user-friendly form plugins around and ideal for beginners to use.

 Even better, WPForms lets you build forms right within WordPress so you can publish them without leaving your site.
 And the ready-made form templates help you create any type of form with just a few clicks.

 Alongside this, WPForms includes a drag-and-drop builder, conditional logic, and conversational forms.
 So you can create your own Typeform alternative right within WordPress.

 For this guide, we’ll be using the WPForms Pro plan, which includes all the advanced features you need to make a form like Typeform.
 The free version doesn’t offer the conversational form options we need.

 Why not check out this in-depth WPForms review for the full details?

 Building a form similar to Typeform is useful when you want to have a more friendly tone in your surveys.
 Filling in a form like this is almost like having a conversation with a friend.
 This makes the user more likely to carry on with answering your questions.